We’re talking about version control here, but we’re also talking about productive habits.

 In software, we take tiny steps.
 Really tiny steps.
 We save often, when all the tests are running (“green”) and the code works.
 We commit because we may want to return to the recent past when everything was fine and all the tests passed.
 We can do that with a simple git reset –hard.

-Joshua Kerievsky refers to the tactic of reverting to a save version as a Graceful Retreat.
+Joshua Kerievsky refers to the tactic of reverting to a safe version as a Graceful Retreat.

 It’s often faster to retreat and start over than it is to try to press on.